 Realization of deferred tax assets is dependent on our ability to generate future taxable income and utilize tax planning strategies.
-We have recorded a deferred tax asset in the amount that is more likely than not to be realized based on current estimations and assumptions.
+We have recorded deferred tax assets in an amount that is more likely than not to be realized based on current estimations and assumptions.
 We evaluate the valuation allowance on a quarterly basis.
-Any resulting changes to the valuation allowance will result in an adjustment to income in the period the determination is made
+Any resulting changes to the valuation allowance will result in an adjustment to income in the period the determination is made.